marnelka/hudl-test-automation-framework/README.md

 - That's it!
 Now your environment variables should be properly set for this project to work.
 When you run the application, it will automatically load the environment variables from the .env file.

 Note: Be careful not to commit the .env file to version control, as it contains sensitive information.
 You should add the .env file to your .gitignore file to make sure it is not accidentally committed.

+*Test Coverage*

+This test automation framework covers several scenarios related to the login functionality of the Hudl web application.
+Some of the main test cases that are covered include:

+- Successful logins with valid credentials
+- Failed logins with incorrect passwords
+- Failed logins with non-existent usernames